How Do Timeshare Points Work?

 Vacation Clubs and Timeshare Points

 If you buy timeshare points, you are typically entered into that brand’s vacation club.
 For example, if you buy from Hilton, you would now be a member of the Hilton Grand Vacations Club (aka HGVC).
-Vacation clubs differ between brands but the exclusivity and benefits are pretty similar across the board.
+Vacation clubs differ between brands but the exclusivity and benefits are pretty similar across timeshare companies across the board.
 Some of the best vacation clubs offer exclusive benefits to owners.
 Most brands offer vacation club members early booking access, priority booking, concierge, flights, and more.

 How To Get The Most Out Of Your Timeshare Points

 Of course, the biggest perk of owning timeshare points is a lifetime of incredible vacations.
-Staying at a timeshare resort typically means that you will experience better amenities than a typical hotel.
+Staying at a timeshare typically means that you will experience better amenities than a typical hotel.
 The most obvious upgrade you’ll experience with a timeshare is accommodation size.
 Oftentimes, timeshare villas have fully-equipped kitchens and laundry units.
-These conveniences will definitely improve your vacation experience!
-Timeshare resorts also often offer luxury amenities such as multiple pools, fitness centers, restaurants, and more!
+These conveniences will definitely improve your travel experience!
+These resorts also often offer luxury amenities such as multiple pools, fitness centers, restaurants, and more!
 Timeshare resorts really do feel like homes away from home!

 How Many Points Do I Need?